 Embossed armor, often etched and gilt, resembling a style of dress popular in early 16th Century Germany; where ‘puffs’ of colored material were pulled through ‘slashes’ in the sleeves or body of the garment.

 A shaped iron bar bolted to early 16th Century jousting armors to hold down and steady the rear of the lance, enabling it to be levelled and aimed more easily.

 A heavy, one-piece sallet designed for the Rennen, a type of German joust fought with sharp lances.

 A large shield of wood and leather reinforced with metal, covering the whole of the wearer’s body and bevor.
 It screwed to the breastplate and bevor.
 Designed for the German Rennen.

-Piece of armour covering the upper arm from the elbow to the shoulder.
+Piece of armor covering the upper arm from the elbow to the shoulder.

-An oblong plate hung from the lower edge of the culet on 15th Century armours.
+An oblong plate hung from the lower edge of the culet on 15th Century armors.

-Piece of armour covering the foot.
+Piece of armor covering the foot.
 Sometimes called a solleret.

 Protective steel plates for the front (bow) and back (cantle) of a war or joust saddle.